mia-platform/documentation/docs/libraries/create-new-library.md

 Can't find a specific library?
 You can create a new one.
 You will find below the suggested guidelines to develop a complete library to facilitate the creation of Mia Custom Microservices.

+## Features
+Your library should easy to the creation of Custom Microservices by providing functions and structures to take advantages of most of Mia-Platform features.

+This section contains the guidelines to write your Mia service library.

+### Introduction

 ## Documentation
 Write clear and useful documentation is as important as to write good code.
 This will help who using your library to interface with the Mia-Platform easily.